History of Chinese dance: Modern era

 In the early 20th century, there was a call to "make use of old forms" of literature and art as a means of connecting with the masses.
 Traditional Chinese dance forms were revised and propagated.
 In 1943, the Chinese Communist Party launched the new movement where the dance was adopted as a means of rallying village support.
 The new dance is a simplified version of the old dance with socialist elements such as the leader of the holding a sickle instead of umbrella, and it is also known as "struggle yangge" or "reform yangge".
+The Lu Xun Academy of Arts had a significant role in the new Yangge movement.

 Western dance forms became popular in the 20th century.
 For example, Western ballroom dancing became popular in the 1940s in Shanghai nightclubs, and early Communist leaders such as Mao Zedong and Zhou Enlai were also avid Soviet-style ballroom dancers.
 Previously it would not have been permissible for men and women from respectable families to dance together.